Solar shading, brise soleil & privacy screens

 Solar Gain & Building Regulations Part L

-Building Regulations L1A and L2A (2013 Editions) both require that solar gain in any new residential or commercial building is minimised, so that the need for mechanical cooling in summer is reduced or eliminated, and carbon dioxide emissions are correspondingly reduced.
+Building Regulations L1A and L2A (2013 Editions) both require that solar gain in any new residential or commercial building is minimised, so that the mechanical cooling necessary in summer is either reduced, or eliminated and carbon dioxide emissions are minimised.

-Dales can assist specifiers at an early stage with solar gain calculations to establish whether solar shades are likely to be necessary for the building to comply with the requirements specified in Part L. They can also advise on the size of the projection and different methods of support possible.
-Dales can also provide a CPD seminar (RIBA CPD Approved Material) on the subject of solar gain and compliance with the present regulations, book it here.
+Dales can assist specifiers at an early stage with solar gain calculations to establish whether solar shades are likely to be necessary for the building to comply with the requirements specified in Part L. They can advise on the size of the necessary projection and different methods of support available for the different shading types.
+Dales offer CPD webinars (RIBA CPD Approved Material), which include the subjects of solar gain and compliance with the present regulations, book your seminar here.

 New Part L regulations are due, but the process of consultation was only concluded in February 2020.
 It will be some time before the new regulations are in place.
-Dales contributed to the consultation arguing that the new regulations need to make some form of solar-shading system compulsory, especially on new and refurbished homes, as requirements for ever-increasing insulation means that they regularly overheat causing health issues.
+Dales contributed to the consultation arguing that the new regulations need to make consideration of whether solar-shading systems should be used compulsory.
+This is especially important on homes, both new and refurbished, to combat over-heating that results from increased insulation.

-Solar Shade Systems & Building Regulations Part B: Fire Safety
+Solar Shades & Building Regulations Part B: Fire Safety

 For your peace of mind, Dales aluminium solar shades are manufactured in aluminium and are either: